-All of the readout logic described above is implemented in the Processing FPGAs.
+All of the readout logic described above is implemented in the Processor FPGAs.
 Downstream of the FIFOs, the readout logic is implemented in the Merger FPGA.
-TheMerger are .
+The data from the Processor FPGAs to the Merger FPGA are transferred via multi-Gb/s transmitter-receiver (MGT) links.
 The prototype uses only one link coming from each Processor FPGA.
 The final design might use more links to increase readout capacities.
 This connectivity between the Processor FPGAs and the Merger FPGA is additional to the one used in the real-time data path.

-In the Merger FPGA, the data are built into packets and transmitted, via the shelf backplane, to a ROD (in Run 2) or two RODs (in Run 3, each ROD receiving a copy of the same data).
-Six links, each running at up to 6.410 Gb/s, carry the data to a ROD.
+In the Merger FPGA, the data are built into packets and transmitted, via the shelf backplane, to a ROD (in Run 3) or two RODs (in Run 4, each ROD receiving a copy of the same data).
+Six links, each running at up to 10 Gb/s, carry the data to a ROD.